GhanshyamDewangan/Salary-Prediction/README.md

 Employee Salary Prediction AI
-This project is a Streamlit-based web application that predicts whether an employee's income is likely to be more than $50K or not, based on demographic and work-related inputs.
-It includes both real-time single predictions and batch predictions using CSV uploads.
-Additionally, the application provides optional voice input functionality for a more interactive user experience.
+A Streamlit-based web application that predicts whether an employee's income is likely to exceed $50K annually, based on demographic and occupational attributes.
+The application supports real-time predictions, batch predictions via CSV uploads, and optional voice input for interactive use.

+🧠 Introduction
+This AI-powered tool leverages a trained RandomForestClassifier on the UCI Adult Dataset to classify whether an individual's salary is > $50K or ≤ $50K.
+It provides both manual and voice-assisted input options, making it accessible and interactive.
+The application also supports batch processing for evaluating multiple records via CSV files.

+📑 Table of Contents
 Features

+Tech Stack

+Dataset

+Installation

+Usage

+Voice Input Instructions

+Input Requirements for CSV Upload

+File Structure

+Troubleshooting

+Contributors

+License

+✨ Features
 Single Employee Salary Prediction
-Enter employee details manually or through voice input and predict whether their income is above or below $50K.
+Manually enter details or use voice input to predict whether the salary exceeds $50K.

 Batch Prediction from CSV
-Upload a CSV file with employee records and predict the salary class for each entry in a tabular format.
+Upload a CSV file containing multiple employee records and view predictions in a table.

 Speech Recognition (Optional)
-Users can use microphone input to fill in data for fields like age, education, occupation, and working hours.
+Users can fill in fields like age, education, occupation, and working hours using their voice.

 Machine Learning Model
-The app uses a trained RandomForestClassifier model to make predictions, based on a cleaned version of the adult.csv dataset.
+Uses a trained RandomForestClassifier on a preprocessed version of the UCI Adult dataset.

 Model Accuracy Display
-Displays training accuracy of the model to inform users about the prediction quality.
+Real-time display of model training accuracy for user confidence.

-Tech Stack
+🧰 Tech Stack
 Python 3.8+

 Pandas